War Thunder: Events

-Other notable examples include "March to Victory", introducing playable mecha composed of tank parts; "The Pony Nation", introducing the world of My Little Pony, Equestria, as a sixth playable faction (2013); "Gaijilla", featuring a battle against a giant Godzilla-like snail (2014); and Atomic Thunder, featuring vehicles from the video game Atomic Heart (July 2023).
+Examples include "March to Victory", introducing playable mecha composed of tank parts; "The Pony Nation", introducing the world of My Little Pony, Equestria, as a sixth playable faction (2013); "Gaijilla", featuring a battle against a giant Godzilla-like snail (2014); and Atomic Thunder, featuring vehicles from the video game Atomic Heart (July 2023).

 In August 2020, the game had a tank biathlon-style event featuring select Russian and Chinese tanks performing tasks on a tank range map, with the objective to finish in 1st place after navigating obstacles and destroying targets.
 The event was partnered with the Information Systems Department of the Russian Ministry of Defense.
 Logos advertising the game also appeared during the event, notably painted on the side of the tanks during the real biathlon.
 The event was teased on August 17 with a YouTube video posted to the game's official YouTube Channel, as well as on the official website.